alliancecan/driconnect/driconnect/content/program.en.md

 #### DRI Connect Dinner and ACENET Celebration

 We look forward to hosting DRI Connect guests for a celebratory dinner on May 27, 2024!
-More information to come.

 ### Program